 - 1. Consider strengthening agency weatherization and home repair services, and working with partners to attract new affordable housing development to both counties. - 2.
 Continue to work with partners to strengthen and enhance existing transportation opportunities, as this shows up as a perennial priority issue. - 3.
-Establish effective strategies and opportunities to fully integrate the new Head Start/Early Head Start program services with other existing services, and take advantage of the momentum that will exist during the "honeymoon period" to think about new ways to maximize those services throughout both counties. - 4.
-Consider developing a thorough community awareness campaign to market services, integrated with announcing WHCA's merger with Child and Family Opportunities, rebranding Downeast Community Partners. - 5.
+Establish effective strategies and opportunities to fully integrate the Head Start/Early Head Start program services with other existing services, and to think about new ways to maximize those services throughout both counties. - 4.
+Consider developing a thorough community awareness campaign to market services, rebranding Downeast Community Partners. - 5.
 With both counties served experiencing higher rates of aging, continue to focus on elders as a target population to be served and look for ways to expand existing services including Adult Day Care, and aging-in-place services. - 6.
 Consider strengthening connections and services focused on improving the overall health of the community, including access to care and improving attainment of public health priorities such as reducing substance use and providing supports to recovering substance users.
-These supports include affordable housing. - 7.
-Consider ways to streamline intake/eligibility paperwork for consumers of services, perhaps in conjunction with phasing in Empower data software, to make it easier for your consumers to access services.
+These supports include affordable housing. - Consider ways to streamline intake/eligibility paperwork for consumers of services, perhaps in conjunction with phasing in Empower data software, to make it easier for your consumers to access services.
 Difficult paperwork was ranked as a barrier to accessing services by a high percentage of consumers surveyed in 2017. - 8.
 Consider reviewing agency partnership agreements, and evaluating strategically where best to expand, enhance, and strengthen to best serve all consumers.
-Be thoughtful in defining anticipated outcomes within the agreements and relationship. - 9.
-Consider the appropriateness of leading or initiating a community-wide collective impact strategy to address high ranking priorities, working with key partners and stakeholders.
+Be thoughtful in defining anticipated outcomes within the agreements and relationship. - Consider the appropriateness of leading or initiating a community-wide collective impact strategy to address high ranking priorities, working with key partners and stakeholders.